stat6250-s17/course-questions-wiki/week-06/README.md

 - Answer (yzhu12-stat6250): You either add a STOP statement to the DATA step, or use programming logic that checks for an invalid value of the POINT= variable.
 - Question (meisenbach-stat6250): What is the benefit of using interleaving?
 - Answer (meisenbach-stat6250): The output dataset is sorted by the BY variable.
+- Question (rluo-stat6250): What data will be selected when performing concatenating?
+- Answer (rluo-stat6250): All of the observations from the first data and all of the observations from the second data will be selected.

 [Course Textbook Chapter 12, Problem 3]